 36 TOTAL CREDITS REQUIRED

-The online Master of Science in Health Sciences (MSHS) in Medical Laboratory Science (MLS) consists of 36 credit hours, including 15 credit hours in the field of MLS and a mentored research project, 6 credit hours of strategic leadership courses, 12 credits of graduate research coursework, and a 3-credit-hour elective.
+The online Master of Science in Health Sciences (MSHS) in Medical Laboratory Science (MLS) consists of 36 credits, including 33 credits in core courses, 6 credits in strategic leadership courses, 9 credits in graduate research courses, and 6 credits in elective courses.

 Investigation of human disease processes with an emphasis on the molecular and genetic mechanisms of disease.
 The goal of this class is to advance students’ understanding of how molecular, cellular and genetic approaches are used to investigate human diseases.